jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   def function():
       return None

-the terminal still shows passing tests, I have a :ref:`TypeError` because the call sends 1 positional argument but the :ref:`function<functions>` does not accept input.
+the terminal still shows passing tests, I have a :ref:`TypeError` because the call sends an argument but the :ref:`function<functions>` does not accept input.
 When I add a parameter to the definition

 .. code-block:: python